 Convictions for illegal discharge of a firearm may be sealed three years after the case ends.
 But if the charge gets dismissed, then there is no waiting period to pursue a record seal.8 Learn how to seal Colorado criminal records.

-For help, call us or fill out the confidential form on this page.
+For help with Colorado gun laws and criminal defense, call us or fill out the confidential form on this page.
 One of our experienced Colorado criminal attorneys will get back to you promptly.
 Our Denver home office is located at:

 Colorado Legal Defense Group